-i) Loans fully secured on residential property
+3.1.1 Loans fully secured on residential property

-The Residential Lending Policy Statement documents the Society's approach to and appetite for residential lending mortgage credit risk.
+The Credit Risk Policy, Lending Criteria and Lending Limits document the Society's approach to and appetite for residential lending credit risk.
 Policy is reviewed annually, or on a more frequent basis if there are changes to the operating environment.
+Lending Criteria are updated more frequently and are approved through a Credit Risk Committee.
 Lending mandates are strictly controlled and all applications are reviewed by a specialist residential mortgage underwriting team.
-Applications outside individuals' mandates are considered by the Residential Credit Committee.
+Applications outside the highest level in individual mandate are considered by the Credit Risk Committee.

 The Society's principal focus in lending secured on residential property, is on owner occupier lending within its branch operating area on a direct basis.
-In addition however, since 2012-13 the Society has accepted introduced residential mortgage business, almost all located outside of the branch operating area, from a small number of partners.
-All introduced mortgage cases are restricted to a maximum loan to value ratio of 75%.
+In addition however, since 2012-13 the Society has accepted introduced residential mortgage business, almost all located outside of the branch operating area, from a small number of introducers.

 As a result of its long established approach, the Society's owner occupier residential lending exhibits a strong concentration within its branch operating area of Cumbria, Dumfries & Galloway, north Lancashire and west Northumberland.
-This is monitored by the Board Risk Committee each quarter, with a detailed assessment being produced on an annual basis and included as an appendix in the Society's ICAAP.
+This is monitored by the BRC each quarter, with a detailed assessment being produced on an annual basis and included as an appendix in the Society's ICAAP.
 Research has shown that customers value the 'local' nature of the Society and its branch network, and the Society's detailed knowledge of its operating area, when combined with its direct approach to residential lending, is regarded as a strength in ensuring the quality of its lending.
 This is strongly reflected in the Society's arrears performance when compared with national statistics.
 Overall, the Society regards this concentration in a positive manner, as a focus and a demonstration of the strength of its regional franchise.

-The Society has increased its lending in the Buy to Let and Holiday Let markets during the last five years, which in addition to the introduced business channel referred to above, has reduced the geographical concentration within its mortgage book.
+The Society has increased its lending in the Buy to Let and Holiday Let markets during the last six years, which in addition to the introduced business channel referred to above, has reduced the geographical concentration within its mortgage book.
 Buy to let lending to corporate bodies and professional landlords is managed by the specialist Cumberland Business team.
 All Buy to Let and Holiday Let lending is restricted to a maximum loan to value ratio of 75%.

-ii) Loans fully secured on land
+3.1.2 Loans fully secured on land

-The Commercial Lending Policy Statement documents the Society's approach to, and appetite for, commercial lending credit risk, covering as well as loans fully secured on land, holiday and buy to let lending managed by the Cumberland Business department.
+The Credit Risk Policy, Lending Criteria and Lending Limits document the Society's approach to, and appetite for, commercial lending credit risk, covering as well as loans fully secured on land, Holiday and Buy to Let lending managed by the Cumberland Business team.

 Policy is reviewed annually, or on a more frequent basis if there are changes to the operating environment.
-The Society's specialist commercial lending managers produce detailed appraisals of each application, and all applications are considered by either a specialist Commercial Underwriter or the Commercial Credit Committee.
+Lending Criteria are updated more frequently and are approved through a Credit Risk Committee.
+The Society's specialist commercial lending managers produce detailed appraisals of each application, and all applications are considered by either a specialist Commercial Underwriter or the Credit Risk Committee.